Proven-Paradox/shaper-system/Handbook.md

 Effect: If you spend your minor action while using this Ability, the MP cost is reduced to 4.
 Description: A basic area of effect kinetic spell.
 This could represent an unfocused wave of psychic energy, telekinetically picking up and hurling many small projectiles in an area, scatter-shot weapons like shotguns or submachine guns, and the like.

-#### Lock
-Auxiliary
-Action: Minor
-Range: Long
-Targets: 1 enemy
-Cost: 1 MP (Upkeep: 0 MP)
-Effect: You Lock On to the target.
-By default, this does nothing, but some Powers influence Lock On.
-When you first learn the Lock Ability, you also gain one of the following Powers: Defensive Lock, Offensive Lock, Pursuit Lock
-Description: Focusing on one target.
-This may be a matter of meditative discipline, deploying a targetting AI, or some other way of singling out a foe for particular focus.

 #### Mobile Strike
 Attack [Overload]
 Action: Major